Recyclable & Reusable Items

 • Plastic shopping bags - Take the bags from your last trip back and reuse them

-• Wood furniture - Donate to others or to the ReStore, Ebeneezer's Attic, or Wilkes Cares
+• Wood furniture - Donate to others or the ReStore, Ebenezer's Attic, or Wilkes Cares